-Factors Brief Description Grade Percentage Per Quarter Classwork This includes but is not limited to activities that involve: Developing and using models Engaging in argument from evidence Individual and whole class discussions Planning and carrying out investigations Projects (include parts of the STEM Fair process) Mandatory: 10% of classwork must be relevant hands-on and lab experiences Asking questions (for science) and defining problems (for engineering) Obtaining, evaluating, and communicating information Constructing scientific explanations (for science) and designing solutions (for engineering) 45% Homework This includes but is not limited to assignments that involve: Developing and using models Obtaining, evaluating, and communicating information Constructing scientific explanations (for science) and designing solutions (for engineering) 15% Assessment This includes but is not limited to assessments that involve: Pre/post assessments, final exams, quizzes, final essays/reports, portfolios Analyzing and interpreting data, using mathematics and computational thinking Oral or written evaluation that reflects the student's performance on a summary of a lesson, chapter or unit Final STEM Fair projects should also be a used as an assessment grade.
+Factors Brief Description Grade Percentage Per Quarter Classwork Developing and using models Engaging in argument from evidence Individual and whole class discussions Planning and carrying out investigations Projects (include parts of the STEM Fair process) Mandatory: 10% of classwork must be relevant hands-on and lab experiences Asking questions (for science) and defining problems (for engineering) Obtaining, evaluating, and communicating information Constructing scientific explanations (for science) and designing solutions (for engineering) 45% Homework This includes but is not limited to assignments that involve: Developing and using models Obtaining, evaluating, and communicating information Constructing scientific explanations (for science) and designing solutions (for engineering) 15% Assessment This includes but is not limited to assessments that involve: Pre/post assessments, final exams, quizzes, final essays/reports, portfolios Analyzing and interpreting data, using mathematics and computational thinking Oral or written evaluation that reflects the student's performance on a summary of a lesson, chapter or unit Final STEM Fair projects should also be a used as an assessment grade.
 For students that do not participate, teachers will develop an alternative assignment to assess.
 40%